Best time to visit Philippines

 Choosing the best time to visit the Philippines is pretty straightforward, since the country only has two seasons.
 Dry season is the best time of year to visit the Philippines.
 January and February weather is characterised by cooler temperatures, so this may be a good option if you struggle to cope with tropical heat.
 Keep in mind that it can still rain during the dry season, but showers are usually short lived and unlikely to affect your travel plans.

-Having said that, travellers do visit the country during the rainy season too.
+Having said that, travelers do visit the country during the rainy season too.
 If you decide to do this, you can consider visiting the areas that receive the least rainfall, which are mostly in the far south.
 While you’re there, watch out for weather warnings during your trip to see if any typhoons are on the way.
 Also, bear in mind that monsoon rains usually happen in the late afternoon, leaving the rest of the day free for sightseeing and other outdoor activities.

 Another option is to travel during the shoulder months, before heavy rains or peak season arrive.
 May and November are the main shoulder months and are the second-best time to go to the Philippines.